Risk from Chinese debt? We think it's overblown.

 Furthermore, the Chinese government has made deleveraging one of its key policy goals, while also maintaining steady growth rates (with a goal of doubling GDP per capita between 2010 and 2020).
 The recent cases of default show that the People’s Bank of China (the PBoC) is, in our opinion, willing to allow some failures in the corporate space to accelerate the maturing of the financial system.
 This can also be seen with the development of a bankruptcy system—something that previously was absent.4

 Interest rates on the decline

 Another reason why we think concerns over debt levels are overblown in the short-term is the decline of interest rates in China.
 The PBoC has been explicitly cutting rates, along with carrying out some reforms to the way interest rates are set.
-In addition, the PBoC has also introduced more competition to the banking sector - including penalties for price cartel behaviour - which will reduce interest rates that borrowers are subjected to.
+In addition, the PBoC has also introduced more competition to the banking sector—including penalties for price cartel behavior—which will reduce interest rates that borrowers.

 The bottom line

 At the end of the day, we don’t see the debt situation as likely to put too much strain on the Chinese renminbi.
 Instead, the key drivers will likely remain the state of trade negotiations between the China and the U.S., as well as the evolution of interest rates in China and the health of the global economy.